 Hello, friends of Indivisible!

-Have a wonderful week and we hope to see you on Tuesday!!
+Have a wonderful week and we hope to see you on Thursday and Saturday!!

 Bethany, Cheri, Katelyn, & Carmella (on behalf of Indivisible Indiana District 2)

 “A feminist is anyone who recognizes the equality and full humanity of women and men.” - Gloria Steinem

 Support our Action Fund: http://tiny.cc/in02actionfund